Application Security Best Practices 2025

 This article is based on OWASP official guidelines, NIST Cybersecurity Framework, CIS Benchmarks, and industry reports from Gartner, Forrester, and Verizon DBIR.
 If you're interested in web application security in the context of cloud infrastructure, check out our cloud solutions.
 For system architecture, I also recommend the article about microservices vs monolith and Kubernetes for beginners.

-OWASP Top 10 is the industry standard for web application security that you should follow in your organization.
-The 2025 version introduces significant changes - new vulnerability categories and priority reorganization based on real-world data breach analysis from thousands of companies.
-Let's see what exactly changed and how you can secure your application.
+OWASP Top 10 is the industry standard for web application security.
+The 2025 version introduces new vulnerability categories and reshuffles priorities based on data breach analysis from thousands of companies.
+Here is what changed and what to do about it.

 A01:2025 - Broken Access Control

-Here's a practical example of the problem and its solution in Node.js:
+Here is the problem and its fix in Node.js:

 // ❌ Vulnerable - no proper authorization check